 About Back Pain

 Time and age, as well as heredity, body weight, diet and activity levels also play a role, as do degenerative disc disease and autoimmune disorders such as rheumatoid arthritis.
-Several lower back conditions can affect the sciatic nerve, the largest nerve in the body, which branches out from the lower spine into the legs.
 Back pain can range in severity from irritating to incapacitating.
 Treatments for back pain range from over the counter medications, to physical therapy and exercise, prescription pain relievers, and surgery.
 Given the complex nature of back pain, and the number and types of available treatment options, back pain that is pronounced or persistent should be evaluated by experienced medical professionals.

 Back Pain and Treatment Specialists at UT Health Austin